SkyKings-Guild/Guides/guides/voidgloom.md

 - Reforges: ancient for armor, fabled for weapon, hurtful/itchy for accessory bag
 - Armor: Recomb & hpb (fuming if u want) Weapon: Recomb, fuming and gemstone slots
 - Overflux/plasmaflux
-- Summons: low mana cost mobs (nether mobs such as barbarians and wither spectres)
+- Summons: low mana cost mobs (Tank Zombies from F7,M3)

 For T4 endermen you will need to be doing around 800k a hit without final destination ability to do them consistently.

 ### Mods

 - Skytils
-    - Skytils (st) is one of the best free skyblock mods you can get with many useful features for all aspects of the game.
+    - Skytils (/st) is one of the best free skyblock mods you can get with many useful features for all aspects of the game.
 It contains most of the voidgloom modifications required to do them properly.
-- Skyblock Extras
+- Shyhanni
-    - Skyblock Extras (SBE) is probably the best skyblock mod out there with many features similar to skytils and more.
-      However it is not free and costs $5 to buy it.
-It is definitely worth it for the price though.
+    - Skyhanni (/sh) is best alternate to paid mods like SBE, it provides complete Voidglooms QOL also gets updated frequently

 These 2 mods contain settings to help out with voidglooms.
 You can customise them as you like but you need to have a beacon/head highlight setting on.
 This will highlight beacons and heads to make them more visible which helps out with